The hubby LOVES ravioli, and the kids love anything cheese and pasta, so of course fried ravioli are a family favorite!

 • Heat oil to medium heat.

-• Working in batches, throw 10 Ravioli at a time into a bowl of milk making sure all sides get wet.
+• Working in batches, throw 10 ravioli at a time into a bowl of milk.
+Make sure all sides get wet.

-• From there add them to a gallon bag of flour and shake.
+• Add them to a gallon bag of flour and shake.
 Add back to the milk, making sure all sides are wet.
 Finally, add them to a bag of breadcrumbs.
 Shake around.
 Repeat with the remaining ravioli.

 Notes

-• I use cheese ravioli from the refrigerated section.
+• We use cheese ravioli from the refrigerated section.
 If using frozen ravioli, thaw them before coating and frying them.
 In either case, do not boil them.

 • Air fry.
 Coat and place the ravioli in a single layer in the air fryer basket.
 Cook at 360°F for 3-4 minutes, flip, and fry for another 3-4 minutes.